oguzhanturkmenn/oguzhanturkmenn/README.md

 - 👋 Hi, I’m @oguzhanturkmenn
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning java and kotlin
+- 🌱 I’m currently know java and kotlin and trying to be better on kotlin
 - 📫 How to reach me instagram @ouzintheclouds